MANDO-Project/ge-sc/README.md

     - [Combine CFGs and CGs in Form-B Fusion.](#combine-cfgs-and-cgs-in-form-b-fusion)
       - [Fine-Grained Function-Level Detection](#fine-grained-function-level-detection)

-# How to train the model?
+# How to train the models?

 ## System Description